-Good for lawyers, bad for creators Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Review: Apple and Knife by Intan Paramaditha The nuanced understanding and subtlety of Paramaditha's short stories, which cleverly navigates the intersection of contemporary setting and folklore, is masterful.
-What are the latest trends in publishing?
-From sales and marketing to self-publishing trends – here's what's going on in the book world.
-Review: Write Way Home by Hedley Derenzie A good read for all writers at any stage.
-Hedley Derenzie's Write Way Home will get you writing.
-Review: Nagaland by Ben Doherty In Nagaland ancient traditions sit alongside Christianity and mobile phones.
+Good for lawyers, bad for creators Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Review: Kill All Normies by Angela Nagle, Zero Books Kill All Normies explores the short but influential history of online culture and its sway over politics, culture and education.
+Review: Fear – Trump in the White House by Bob Woodward This book is a penetrating report by Bob Woodward about the current president of the USA, Donald Trump.
+Mastering the interview: Tips from journos Do you freeze at the thought of doing an interview with the media?
+Here are a few tips on how to conduct yourself like a pro when a microphone is shoved up your nostril.
+Review: Ladies in Black by Madeleine St John Ladies in Black is comparable to Austen in its delicacy.
+Read it then see the film.
 (Premium content) Premium content Adam Suckling Monday 23 May, 2016 The Productivity Commission's proposed changes to book licensing would mean less money for writers, composers and fillmakers but not lawyers.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Image: Cloudstreet, the Foxtel production, might be worth nothing to Tim Winton under new copyright laws.
+Member login Email address Password Forgot password?
 About the author Adam Suckling is Chief Executive of the Copyright Agency.